yunus103/GameLibraryApp/README.md

 Ensure Java and Maven are installed.

+Make sure you change config.properties with your credentials.

 Run App.java to launch the application.

 For any questions or contributions, feel free to reach out!